4d/docs/docs/API/EntitySelectionClass.md

 :::note

-The `dk count values` is only available with storage attributes of type boolean, string, number, and date.
+The `dk count values` option is only available with storage attributes of type boolean, string, number, and date.

 :::